OraonShivam21/edify-educational-app/README.md

 # EDIFY - Educational Website
 "Grow you skills to advance your career path - Edify offers you with variety of courses which helps you in your skill development and makes you confident for the job.
 Enroll and get started."

 Edify is an eduational website that provides user with various courses Edify can offer.
-It revolves around creating a responsive website using HTML and CSS.
+It revolves around creating a responsive website using HTML, CSS, and JavaScript.
 The website is being provided with multi-paged functionalities where users can visit various pages related to the website like Home, About, Courses, and Contact pages.
 Also, the website is being deployed using the Netlify service.

 ## Table of Contents
 - [Project Overview](#project-overview)